 Again, we have to provide all our details (they took our passports and register it in their log)

-Please note that even a family has to be in a separate room, so I’m with the baby and my husband is in next door to mine.
+Please note that even a family has to be in a separate room, so I’m with the baby and my husband is next door to mine.
 We asked if we can be in one room together but we were told that it is a strict rule to comply with a one-person, one-room policy.

 Finally in the hotel room!!!❤️

 The hotel room is super cozy, we (my son and I, haha!) super love it!
-With a glass paneled window that allows me to open up the curtains and see the full view outside, big comfy bed, a separate bathroom and vanity, with a bathtub, a separate toilet, a separate closet, a sofa, and a big TV plus high speed internet connection, what more can I ask for?
+With a glass-paneled window that allows me to open up the curtains and see the full view outside, big comfy bed, a separate bathroom, and vanity, with a bathtub, a separate toilet, a separate closet, a sofa, and a big TV plus high-speed internet connection, what more can I ask for?
 It’s like a paid staycation for us!
 (I will write my review about the hotel in a while)

-I‘ve also noticed that they provided everything we need for the quarantine including laundry soap and dishwashing soap, big water bottles, a lot of coffee and tea sachets, soaps, shampoo’s, toilet rolls and tissue boxes, towels, vanity kit, and all.
+I‘ve also noticed that they provided everything we need for the quarantine including laundry soap and dishwashing soap, big water bottles, a lot of coffee and tea sachets, soaps, shampoo’s, toilet rolls, and tissue boxes, towels, vanity kit, and all.

 And so we are going to spend 10 days here, free meals for baby and me three times a day.
 5 days down, 5 more days to go and as of today, my son and I are enjoying here a lot.
-My son never gets bored with me and so am I as much as this is also our quality time spend together.
-We didn’t have much time during the day time in BH as I’m also working full time.
+My son never gets bored with me and so am I as much as this is also our quality time spent together.
+We didn’t have much time during the daytime in BH as I’m also working full time.
 Not to mention that this is also one way to train him according to my way not to be a very brat little boy, and as the days passes by, I can see a different Jan Francisrain here, never cries for no reason, can follow simple instructions, knows what not to touch or do and so on, proud Nanay here!

 Is it exaggerating or am I the only one who is enjoying the quarantine? 😂